Jamesits/goinvoke/README.md

 # goinvoke

 Load DLLs and import functions with ease.

-If all you need is `LoadLibrary` and `GetProcAddress`, this library is a lot easier to work with than CGO.
+If all you need is `LoadLibrary` and `GetProcAddress`, this library is a lot easier to work with than cgo.

 [![Go Reference](https://pkg.go.dev/badge/github.com/jamesits/goinvoke.svg)](https://pkg.go.dev/github.com/jamesits/goinvoke)